cloud-gov/pages-redirects/README.md

 ## Usage

+This project uses [`yarn`](https://yarnpkg.com/) for managing node dependencies.
+After making sure you have it installed, run `yarn` to install dependencies.

 Run `make` to build nginx configs, which will be written to the `out/` directory.

 ## Testing

 To run unit tests, run `npm test`.

-To run integration tests, you'll need to build and run this repo's docker container:
+To run integration tests, you'll need to build and run this repo's docker container.

+First make sure you have [Docker][] and [Docker Compose][] installed, and maybe give the [18F Docker guide][] a read.

 ```sh
 make docker